csdavids519/OneHotel/README.md

 # *One Hotel*

 ---
-*Hotel One* is a site based on a ficticous hotel, where users can create an account, search and book a hotel room, and manage their existing booking information.
+*Hotel One* is a site based on a fictitious hotel, where users can create an account, search and book a hotel room, and manage their existing booking information.
 This site is created with Django and runs PostgreSQL to manage a database of hotel room data and user booking data.

 The live site can be found here: [Hotel One](https://onehotel-764151fc8ccf.herokuapp.com/)